 - Use Chalk Paint.
 Get yourself some chalk paint and paint the whole pumpkin.
 Then, use chalk to write whatever you wish!
 It’s the black pumpkin shown in the collage.

 - Get Face Stickers.
 Face Stickers for pumpkins are everywhere.
-Really cute and fun, and….hey, what a great way to work with our autistic students and others who struggle to understand facial expressions.
+Face stickers for pumpkins are really cute and fun.
+And, what a great way to work with our autistic students and others who struggle to understand facial expressions.
 Surround the activity with language and conversation.
 The kids won’t even realize that they are learning while they have fun.

 - Foam Stickers– You can find foam stickers with just about anything on them.
 And, it you don’t want to ditch your pumpkin by Election Day, look for Thanksgiving themed pumpkin stickers.